-Source data and model results can be exported to three different formats, if the conditions that apply for the data formats are met.
+Source data and model results can be exported to three different formats if the conditions that apply to the data formats are met.

-15.3.1 Ascii grid
+15.3.1 ASCII grid

 Grid data can be exported to an ASCII grid interchange format.
-Activate e.g. the main or pop up menu option Export Primary Data > Ascii grid for the container: Referentie/Top100/GridData.
-The following dialog appears:
+Activate e.g. the main or pop up menu option Export Primary Data > ASCII grid for the container: Referentie/Top100/GridData.
+The following dialogue appears: